-- 1. Ruling the success or failure of the field goal attempt.
-You share this responsibility with the Line Judge (unless he remains on the line of scrimmage, in which case you have sole responsibility). - 2.
+- Ruling the success or failure of the field goal attempt.
+You share this responsibility with [IN 3x1 FORMATION (CREW OF 6C)] the Centre Judge [IN 2x1 FORMATION (CREW OF 5)] the Line Judge (unless they remain in the offensive backfield or on the line of scrimmage, in which case you have sole responsibility). - 2.
 Observing illegal touching or batting of the ball. - 3.
-Observing players' celebrations after a score. - 4.
-Noting the numbers of players in eligible receiver positions and observing whether anyone else is the first to touch the ball or is ineligibly downfield if the play develops into a pass play. - 5.
+Observing players' celebrations after a score.

+- 4. Noting the numbers of players in eligible receiver positions and observing whether anyone else is the first to touch the ball or is ineligibly downfield if the play develops into a pass play. - 5.
 Responding to bad snaps or blocked kicks by adopting run, pass or return priorities, as appropriate.

-If the kick is returned, applying the same priorities as on returns (above).
+During a field goal return,◊ applying the same priorities as on returns (above).

 1. Be in position about one yard behind the goal post furthest from the press box.
 You are responsible for ruling whether the ball passes inside your upright.
 In addition you are responsible for ruling whether the ball passes above the crossbar.
-The Line Judge has responsibility for the other upright.
+[IN 3x1 FORMATION (CREW OF 6C)] The Centre Judge has responsibility for the other upright.
+[IN 2x1 FORMATION (CREW OF 5)] The Line Judge has responsibility for the other upright.

-- 1. Observe the ball from kick to when it becomes obvious whether the attempt will be successful or not. - 2.
+- Observe the ball from kick to when it becomes obvious whether the attempt will be successful or not. - 2.
 If you consider the kick to be successful, communicate ("good", nod) with your colleague (if you have one) behind the posts and together come out between the uprights (approximately one yard into the end zone) giving the score signal [S5] as you come to a stop. - 3.
 If you consider the kick to have failed, give the no score signal [S10].
-If the kick is wide to your side, you may also give [@] the kick wide signal [Sup15].
+If the kick is wide to your side, you may also give the kick wide signal [Sup15].
 Do not signal a touchback. - 4.
 Hold either signal for at least five seconds and until you know the Referee has seen it. - 5.
 Blow your whistle when the result of the kick is obvious.
-There is no need to wait until the ball touches the ground (or something else) provided it is clear what the result of the kick is/will be. § - 6.
+There is no need to wait until the ball touches the ground (or something else) provided it is clear what the result of the kick is/will be. - 6.
 If the kick is short or blocked and the ball is possessed by Team B, move into position to officiate the kick play as a punt.

-- 1. On long field goal attempts (i.e. if the ball is snapped from outside Team B's 20-yard line), it is permissible for only the Back Judge to go behind the goal posts and for the Line Judge to initially be in his normal position on the line of scrimmage.
-This is known as the "One Judge" mechanic.
+- 1. On long field goal attempts (i.e. if the ball is snapped from outside Team B's 20-yard line), it is permissible for only the Back Judge to go behind the goal posts and for the Line Judge (and Centre Judge) to initially be in their normal position. † This is known as the "One Judge" mechanic.
 If so, be 3-5 yards behind the goal posts, in a position where you can comfortably see both goal posts without straining your neck. - 2.
 Be alert for cases where the kick is blocked or where there is a bad snap.
-This also applies if Team A switch to a run or pass formation. - (a) Stay in position as long as there is the possibility of a drop kick attempt. § If a run or pass develops, read the play and respond as appropriate. - (i) On an obvious running play or pass play short of the goal line, you may need to come infield and cover the goal line. - (ii) Stay on the end line if a pass into the end zone is possible. × - 3.
-Be aware of the jersey numbers of the eligible receivers. §
+This also applies if Team A switches to a run or pass formation. - (a) Stay in position as long as there is the possibility of a drop kick attempt.
+If a run or pass develops, read the play and respond as appropriate. - (i) On an obvious running play or pass play short of the goal line, you may need to come infield and cover the goal line. - (ii) Stay on the end line if a pass into the end zone is possible. - 3.
+Be aware of the jersey numbers of the eligible receivers.